JAZZ UP YOUR NAPKINS WITH NAPKIN NOTES

 If you’ve got a bit of drawing talent, sketch out a little picture that your loved ones will adore.
 Perhaps it’s a favorite character from a movie, or a silly rendering of someone in your family.
 Another idea for notes on napkins: Draw an outline of your thumb, give it facial expressions and add a funny saying.

 It’s a classic napkin note idea, but fun nonetheless: Write a joke or a riddle on one side of the napkin, and the answer on another.
-Or write the first part of the joke or riddle, and share the punch line or answer over dinner or after your kids return home from school.
+Or write the first part of the joke or riddle, and share the punch line or answer over dinner.

 FILL IN THE PUZZLE